casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 The project models entail customized implmentations of the Google AI Magenta models for melody generating using a LSTM Recurrent Neural Network (Google AI Magenta, 2019c) and a Reinforcement Learning algorithm Tuning this network using Deep Q-Learning (Google AI Magenta, 2019d; Jaques et. al., 2017).
 Dataset choice, Model choice parameter options and customizations are informed by the requirements of the application context, application music practitioner literature, the authors own domain knowledge from 18 years as a music practitioner.

+*The project includes:*

+- Dataset building for general sequence modelling in musical domains
+- Dataset building for sequence modelling in the specific application context.
+- Training a RNN LSTM for general sequence prediction
+- Applying transfer learning to further train the Model  towards a context domain specific application
+- Empirical evaluations of trainig iterations in transfer learning.
+- Using Deep Q Reinforcement Learning to tune this context specific model further using customized rewards from the application domain.
+- Design and application of context specific model evaluations mechanisms informed by application domain literature and practice.

 ## Project Goals